staticfloat/PartialP.jl/docs/src/index.md

 (x = 0.5547001962252291, y = 0.8320502943378437)
 ```

-Zygote's default representation of the "point adjoint" is a named tuple with gradients for both fields, but this can of course be customised too.
+PartialP's default representation of the "point adjoint" is a named tuple with gradients for both fields, but this can of course be customised too.

 This means we can do something very powerful: differentiating through Julia libraries, even if they weren't designed for this.
 For example, `colordiff` might be a smarter loss function on colours than simple mean-squared-error: